jstncno/everythinglocation.py/README.md

 Future
 ------
 More features and documentation coming soon.
+Have a request?
+Please [file an issue](https://github.com/earthican/everythinglocation.py/issues/new).